 Crunch the Data and Numbers

 You've already done it for your department: now take a look at everyone else’s print processes.
 Examining other departments’ print usage can provide you valuable information in making the case for print management.
 Breaking down how much toner and paper each department uses—and what that costs the company—can make any department head think hard about their printing habits.

 Don’t just stop at understanding department print use: go a step further and see how current print processes are impacting how different departments function.
 Interview employees to see how they feel about their print options.
 If Karen from finance finds that the closest printer’s (lack of) performance is impacting her ability to do her job, the CFO may be more inclined to side with you in promoting a managed print solution.

 In order to make the case for managed print, you need to put it in their terms: resist the urge to show off your (massive) knowledge of information technology and instead speak about how a managed print partner will change the working habits of operations, marketing, legal and every other department.

 What is each member of the C-Suite worried about?
-Chances are, there’s some overlap: most will have something about cutting costs, reducing overhead or maximizing efficiency somewhere in their yearly strategy.
+Chances are, there’s some overlap: most will have something about cutting costs, reducing overhead, or maximizing efficiency somewhere in their yearly strategy.
 It’s up to you to figure out how they word this and remind them of it.

 Perhaps the legal team is looking to move 30 percent of their documents online, or the chief security officer wants your help in securing all devices.
-A managed print provider can help with both of those goals (read through our blog for more!) but you need to let them know how.
+A managed print, (read through our blog for more!) but you need to let them know how.

-If you’re ready to get started with a managed print provider, there’s someone we’d like you to meet: us.
-Check out our new fact sheet, imageOne by the Numbers: 25 Years of Savings, for the information on how we can help you and your company save money and maximize efficiency.
+If you’re ready to get started with a managed print provider, there’s someone we’d like you to meet—our expert team.
+Check out our new fact sheet, imageOne by the Numbers, for information on how we can help you and your company save money and maximize efficiency.